rogerzmukiibi/Xeno_bot/README.md

 Setup and Installation
 This project is designed to run in a Hugging Face Space.
 To set it up locally or in a similar environment, follow these steps:

-Clone the Repository (if not running in Hugging Face Space): git clone <repository-url>
-cd <repository-directory>

 Install Dependencies:Ensure Python 3.8+ is installed, then install the required packages: